ColdBacon/Human-Computer-Interaction/README.md

-## Human Computer Interaction Project
+## Human-Computer Interaction Project

-Coins and banknotes recognition.
+Detection and classification of coins and banknotes.
+The application calculates the amount of money shown in the photo.